jewzaam/OctoPrint-MultiColors-test/README.md

 # Purpose

 Create this project with a python test to check that the regex gives me the output I want.
 It was taking too long to use the plugin by uploading gcode, modifying, download, diff, and repeat.
-This is hopefully going to make it much easier by plugging in the starting gcode, patter, replacement gcode, and expected results.
+This is hopefully going to make it much easier by plugging in the starting gcode, pattern, replacement gcode, and expected results.

 # Results: My Settings